 Public Education

-Fire and Life Safety Education The District educates or interacts with nearly every full-time resident of Bonita Springs each year through 34 Public Education Programs.
-The District participats in numerous community events, including children’s educational events, seasonal festivals, and parades.
-These events attract thousands of people and provided the District with an unique opportunity for positive community outreach and fire and life safety education.
+Fire and Life Safety Education Each year, the District educates or interacts with nearly every full-time resident of Bonita Springs through over 30 Public Education programs.
+The programs are designed to provide education to enable students, of any age, to become successful in their lives.
+In the case of fire and life safety, that includes perhaps the greatest and most important success of all, daily well being.
+In 2022, the Fire and Life Safety Public Educator had a unique opportunity to make learning relatable, concrete, and meaningful to students.
+The District was able to educate or interact with people of all Interactive activities, guidance, emphasis on individual problem solving, and positive feedback ensured effective learning regardless of age, topic, or setting.
+In order to reach visual, auditory, and kinesthetic learners, the safety messages are offered through the use of various learning methods.
+The lessons were reinforced by visuals and props, group discussions, hands on educational activities, and age-appropriate literature.
+These learning methods created an engaging and fun environment that completed the Bonita Springs Fire District’s Public Education Division mission and helped all students succeed.
+Since it is typically difficult to gauge the success of preventative fire and life safety programs, we may never know how many accidents or fires have been prevented by the education that was offered.
 Fire Prevention in the Schools Fire Prevention Week was established to commemorate the Great Chicago Fire of Oct 1871.
 This devastating fire changed the way firefighters and public officials thought about fire safety.
 On the 40th anniversary of the fire, the Fire Marshals Association decided that the day should be observed not with festivities, but in a way that would keep the public informed about the importance of fire prevention.
 In an effort to provide comprehensive fire and life safety education, the Bonita Springs Firefighters visit local middle, elementary, and preschools to spread education about fire safety during the entire month of October, and sometimes into September and November depending on scheduling needs, to ensure education is provided to each classroom.

 Page Last Updated: Apr 29, 2020 (12:02:00)